 "With 10 people, we were producing the best food in Turkey," she says.

 Dilara never intended to be a chef.
 After graduating from college, she was a political scientist who became disillusioned about her ability to make any changes in a system "where there is no democracy."
 So she packed up her stuff and headed to Colombia to learn to scuba dive.
 In order to pay for her divemaster license, she started cooking at the dive center's restaurant, and it wasn't long before word got around Taganga, then a sleepy fishing village—and now backpacker cesspool— about the town's new international restaurant.

-She returned home a year later, and after a brief stint managing the nightclub Mini Müzikhol, she opened a restaurant of her own, albeit not legally.
+She returned home a year later, and after a brief stint managing the nightclub Godet, the precursor to Mini Müzikhol, she opened a restaurant of her own, albeit not legally.
 The tiny storefront had no name, no license, and no real kitchen—all the cooking was done on a camping stove.

 "We took electricity from the mosque, water from the street, and everything was illegal," Dilara says.

 But it was here in this skeletal kitchen that the current Abracadabra really has it's roots.